jtamames/In-situ-metagenomics/README.md

 It is important to determine the ratio magnetic beads/DNA soultion to be used.
 The higher this ratio, the most exhaustive the separation, meaning less quantity of DNA, but longer sizes.
 Ideally we want longer DNAs, but if it was heavily fragmented in the extraction step, we could lose most of it.
 In our experience, good ratios are from 0.8 to 1.4 x.
 One possible approach is making one pass at lower ratios, quantify the concentration, and repeat with higher ratios if the concentration is enough.

+Concentration can be done eluting in a smaller volume than the original.
+Tipically you would elute in 50 μl (step 17 in DNA extraction).
+Now, in the final stpe of the purification, you can elute in a smaller volume to concentrate the DNA.
+The minimum advisable volume is around 15 μl (you will need 10 μl for the library, plus a few μl for quantification)